Startup Tax Planning: R&D Credits and Section 1202

 R&D Tax Credits: Free Money From the Government

 The Research and Development (R&D) tax credit is a federal tax benefit that refunds 15-25% of qualifying research and development expenses.
 For a software startup, most engineering and product development expenses qualify.
 A company spending $1M/year on engineering could be eligible for $150K-$250K in credits.
-This is essentially free money—the government subsidizing your R&D.
+This is essentially free moneythe government subsidizing your R&D. Explore our free tools for founders to apply these concepts.

 Qualifying expenses include: salaries of employees involved in R&D (engineers, data scientists, product managers working on new features), contractor fees for R&D work, cloud infrastructure costs directly tied to development, tools and software used for development.
 Non-qualifying: general administrative costs, sales and marketing (even product-related), routine maintenance of existing products.